pavelrevak/pystlink/README.md

 Instead of all unimplemented features there are these known bugs:

-- do not write second bank of FLASH in STM32F10x XL devices (with 768KB and 1024KB FLASH)
+- ~~do not write second bank of FLASH in STM32F10x XL devices (with 768KB and 1024KB FLASH)~~ Implemented but not tested yet!!!
 - do not stop WATCHDOGs in debug mode

 ## Install